How to Dispose of Packaging Material Responsibly

 In this post you will learn how to:

-So, how can you still purchase items online and still follow zero/low-waste practices?
+But what about other online retailers?
+How can you purchase items online and still follow zero/low-waste practices?

 reuse what you can